+- To be driven at the trot over a course of six numbered obstacles which will be adjusted to the following clearances: # 1 51cm, #2 41cm, #3 30cm, #4 20cm, #5 10cm, #6 5cm. - b.
+After passing the starting line, the entry proceeds through each obstacle, in order, until finishing the course or dislodging an obstacle.

+c.
+Scoring

-- a.
-To be driven at the trot over a course of six numbered obstacles which will be adjusted to the following clearances: # 1 51cm, #2 41cm, #3 30cm, #4 20cm, #5 10cm, #6 5cm. - b.
-After passing the starting line, the entry proceeds through each obstacle, in order, until finishing the course or dislodging an obstacle. - c.
-Scoring - Time to be recorded when the rear axle clears the last obstacle.
-Points accumulated to that point count. - Time to be recorded when an obstacle is dislodged.
-Points accumulated to that point count. - For a disobedience or for going off course, points accumulated to that point count; however, no time will be recorded. - Two points given for each set of cones cleared.
-No points given for dislodged obstacle. - · Placings determined on a high-point basis. - Entries with accumulated points and no recorded time are placed after those with equal points and recorded times.
+- Time to be recorded when the rear axle clears the last obstacle.
+Points accumulated to that point count. - Time to be recorded when an obstacle is dislodged or when the rear axle clears Obstacle #6.
+Points accumulated to that point count. - For a disobedience or for going off course, points accumulated to that point count; however, no time will be recorded. - Two points given for each set of obstacles cleared.
+No points given for dislodged obstacles.

-d.
+- Placings determined on a high-point basis.
+Placings determined by points in descending order, with ties for points broken by fastest time. - Entries with accumulated points and no recorded time are placed after those with equal points and recorded times. - d.
 Penalties

-PENALTIES IN PROGRESSIVE OBSTACLES Dislodging an obstacle Accumulated points and time recorded to that point Break in gait (to canter or walk) Accumulated points and time recorded to that point Disobedience Accumulated points count, no time recorded Off course.
+PENALTIES Dislodging an obstacle Accumulated points and time recorded to that point Break in gait (to canter or walk) Accumulated points and time recorded to that point Disobedience Accumulated points count, no time recorded Off course.
 Accumulated points count, no time recorded Groom(s) dismounting.
 Accumulated points count, no time recorded